 node_id.
 After a broker joins the cluster, do not change the

 redpanda.yaml and have Redpanda assign it automatically.
 For more information, see Configure node IDs.

 Open a terminal window and navigate to the broker where you want to change a property setting.

 Save the file and close the editor.

-Restart the node to apply the changes.
+Restart the broker to apply the changes.